Dmitry Sitkovetsky: Career

-Sitkovetsky has built up a successful career as a violinist, conductor, arranger, chamber musician and festival director.
+Sitkovetsky has a successful career as a violinist, conductor, arranger, chamber musician and festival director.

-Over the four decades since the launch of his career in Vienna's Musikverein in 1979, Sitkovetsky has formed close relationships and has worked with many of the world's great conductors and orchestras, including Sir Neville Marriner, Mariss Jansons, Sir Colin Davis, Yuri Temirkanov; the Berlin Philharmonic, Royal Concertgebouw Orchestra, London Symphony, Philharmonia, Chicago Symphony, Cleveland Orchestra, New York Philharmonic, Los Angeles Philharmonic, Philadelphia Orchestra, Leipzig Gewandhaus, Bayerischer RF, Munich Philarmonicc and the NHK Symphony.
-He has made more than 40 recordings as a violinist, reflecting the breadth of his repertoire from Bach to Rodion Shchedrin.
+Over the four decades since the launch of his career in Vienna's Musikverein in 1979, Sitkovetsky has worked with many of the world's great conductors and orchestras, including Sir Neville Marriner, Mariss Jansons, Sir Colin Davis, Yuri Temirkanov; the Berlin Philharmonic, Royal Concertgebouw Orchestra, London Symphony, Philharmonia, Chicago Symphony, Cleveland Orchestra, New York Philharmonic, Los Angeles Philharmonic, Philadelphia Orchestra, Leipzig Gewandhaus, Bayerischer RF, Munich Philarmonicc and the NHK Symphony.
+He has made more than 40 recordings as a violinist, with repertoire from Bach to Rodion Shchedrin.

-Sitkovetsky has also established a flourishing career as a conductor, and has worked with orchestras such as Academy of St-Martin-In-The-Fields, London Philharmonic, Orchestre de Chambre de Paris, Orchestra della Toscana, San Francisco Symphony, Dallas Symphony, Shanghai Symphony, and Tokyo Metropolitan Orchestra.
+Sitkovetsky also is a conductor, and has worked with orchestras such as Academy of St-Martin-In-The-Fields, London Philharmonic, Orchestre de Chambre de Paris, Orchestra della Toscana, San Francisco Symphony, Dallas Symphony, Shanghai Symphony, and Tokyo Metropolitan Orchestra.
 In 1990, he founded the New European Strings Chamber Orchestra (NES), bringing together distinguished string players from the top European ensembles of both Russian and Western musical backgrounds (reflecting his own life story).
 Since 2003, Sitkovetsky has served as the Music Director of the Greensboro Symphony Orchestra, North Carolina, to which he has brought such soloists as Emmanuel Ax, Yefim Bronfman, Lynn Harrell, and Pinchas Zukerman.
 Previous positions of artistic leadership have included the Orquesta Sinfónica de Castilla y Leon (Artist in Residence, 2006-2009), Russian State Symphony Orchestra ‘Evgeny Svetlanov’ (Principal Guest Conductor, 2002-2005), and the Ulster Orchestra (Principal Conductor & Artistic Advisor, 1996-2001).

-As violinist and guest conductor, Sitkovetsky's 2019/2020 season was busy and varied until all musical life was truncated by the COVID-19 pandemic.
-He was performing extensively throughout Europe, North America, and Asia, with such orchestras as the Lucerne Symphony, Orchestra della Toscana, Royal Philharmonic Orchestra, Russian State Symphony Orchestra ‘Evgeny Svetlanov’, Sapporo Symphony, Japan Century Symphony, and the Slovenian Philharmonic Orchestra.
+As violinist and guest conductor, Sitkovetsky's 2019/2020 season was busy and varied until the COVID-19 pandemic.

-As live performance came to an end in 2020, Sitkovetsky turned his attention to creating an innovative online presence with the New European Strings.
+As live performance came to an end in 2020, Sitkovetsky turned to creating an online presence with the New European Strings.
 He brought together remotely a distinguished ensemble of musicians, playing the transcriptions he calls his "Opus Coronavirus".
 He took Leonid Desyatnikov's piano cycle The Bukovina Preludes, transcribed them, and recorded them distantly with his NES Virtual Ensemble.
-These as well as the new Bach Dance Suite transcriptions have been enthusiastically received by a virtual audience of 250,000 on social media.
+These as well as the new Bach Dance Suite transcriptions had a virtual audience of 250,000 on social media.